Kogi Gov, SDP Guber Candidate Trade Blame Over Attack

 There were also reports of violence at Mopa in the Kogi West Senatorial District and some areas of Kogi Central Senatorial District during the poll.

-Bello and Ajaka traded blames over the incident, accusing each other of being responsible for the attack.
+Bello and Ajaka traded blame over the incident, accusing each other of being responsible for the attack.

 While Bello alleged that his convoy was attacked by the SDP’s team; Ajaka claimed that it was an assassination attempt on his life by Bello and his men.